Back to top

 • May provide better work-life balance than startups or large corporations

-• Career progression might be slower, but opportunities for specialisation are greater
+• Career progression can be slower, but specialisation opportunities are greater

-Industries also play a role in salary variations:
+Industries also play a key role in salary variation:

 Industry Sector Key Characteristics

-Finance and Banking Often the highest-paying sector for web developers
+Finance and Fintech Consistently the highest-paying sector for web developers

-Government Salaries can be lower than in the private sector, but job security is usually higher
+Education and Government Typically lower than the private sector, but offer better job security and work-life balance

 Boost Your Earning Power: Skills That Pay the Bills